mongodb/mongo-python-driver/doc/tools.rst

 This section lists tools and adapters that have been designed to work with various Python frameworks and libraries.

+* `Djongo <https://nesdis.github.io/djongo/>`_ is a connector for using Django with MongoDB as the database backend.
+Use the Django Admin GUI to add and modify documents in MongoDB.
+  The `Djongo Source Code <https://github.com/nesdis/djongo>`_ is hosted on github and the `Djongo package <https://pypi.python.org/pypi/djongo>`_ is on pypi.
 * `Django MongoDB Engine
   <https://django-mongodb-engine.readthedocs.io/en/latest/>`_ is a MongoDB
   database backend for Django that completely integrates with its ORM.